 Wait Before You Sign a Release of Liability for Settlement

-It is customary for the injured party to sign a release of liability form after settling a car accident claim.
+It is customary for the injured party to sign a release of liability form after settling a car accident claim with their insurance company.
 It ends the lawsuit (if applicable) and all future claims related to the incident.
-But if you sign this form too soon -- before having an opportunity to ascertain all of the injuries you may have sustained in a car accident -- you may lose out on compensation for injuries you didn't know you had.
-That is why it is so crucial to get a complete medical evaluation following a car accident before you sign any such release.
+If you sign this form before having an opportunity to discover the injuries you may have sustained in a car accident, you may lose out on compensation for injuries you weren't aware of.
+Get a complete medical evaluation and consult with a car accident lawyer before you sign any such release.

 As long as you haven't settled your claim and signed a release of liability with the at-fault driver's insurance company, it's not too late to get compensation for delayed injuries.
-In addition to getting a complete evaluation of your injuries, make sure you get an accurate estimate of any future medical costs you might incur.
+Make sure you get an accurate estimate of any future medical costs you might incur.

 A rule of thumb is to wait until you have achieved "maximum medical improvement (MMI)."
-This term refers to the point at which your condition has stabilized and you have reached as full of a recovery as can be expected.
-At this point, chances are pretty slim that additional, as-of-yet undiscovered injuries will surface.
+This term refers to the point at which your condition has stabilized, and you have reached as full of a recovery as can be expected.
+At this point, chances are pretty slim that as-of-yet-undiscovered injuries will surface.

-Get a Legal Evaluation of Your Car Accident Injury Claim From a Personal Injury Lawyer
+Get Legal Advice About Your Car Accident Injury Claim From a Personal Injury Lawyer

 If you've been in a car accident, you may have sustained injuries that won't manifest as symptoms until several days later.
-And while you may be anxious to settle your claim right away, remember that time is on your side (to a limited extent).
-Make sure you're making the right decisions by having a local motor vehicle accident injury attorney evaluate your claim.
+While you may be anxious to settle your claim right away, remember that time, to an extent, is on your side.
+Have a local motor vehicle accident injury attorney evaluate your claim.
 Many car accident attorneys offer free case evaluations and can help you achieve the best outcome possible.